SHW mentorship schemes

 This course is suitable both for potential mentors AND those interested in being mentored.

-IHW also arranges occasional in-house versions of the EOD training.
-Details are published in the institute's monthly newsletter HAWKEYE.
+SHW also arranges occasional in-house versions of the EOD training.
+Details are published in our monthly newsletter HAWKEYE.